How to keep angelfish

 There are three species of freshwater angelfish, Pterophyllum scalare, altum, and leopoldi.
 Nearly all the Angelfish sold around the world are P.scalare, and that includes all the different colours like black marble, blue, golden, albino and veiltail.

 Wild type P.scalare are also sometimes available with the classic silver body and black, vertical stripes, along with wild-caught angels which usually include the region they were caught in.
 Although originating from the soft, warm waters of the Amazon, tank bred angels are now hardy and readily acclimate to harder water.
 Adults often lay eggs too, although it’s not quite so easy to raise them to adulthood without setting up a separate breeding tank.

 The second Angelfish is the Altum angel, which has cult status amongst freshwater fish keepers.
-It is the largest angelfish with adults capable of a height of 18”/45cm, from tip of the dorsal fin to tip of the anal fin.
-The come from even softer, warmer waters of the Rio Negro and the Orinoco in Northern South America and are not hardy fish at all, often dying shortly after being imported.
+It is the largest angelfish with adults capable of a height of 18”/45cm, from the tip of the dorsal fin to the tip of the anal fin.
+They come from even softer, warmer waters of the Rio Negro and the Orinoco in Northern South America and are not hardy fish at all, often dying shortly after being imported.